pixelstorm/coding_guidelines_custom_builds/README.md

 1. Gravity Forms (we have a premium license)
 1. Yoast
 1. Woocommerce
+1. db-migrate
+1. query-monitor for local sites only
+1. any plugins relating to specific functionaliy of the site that does not cause unwanted loadtime.

 1. Prefix all functions with pxs_ and tables with a unique white_label prefix.